-NEW YORK — There’s been a heavy focus in recent years on the negative psychological consequences of military duty, but now a new study finds women who served are actually happier than those who don’t.
+NEW YORK — There’s been a heavy focus in recent years on the negative psychological consequences of military duty, with plenty of research about veterans battling PTSD.
+Interestingly, a new study finds women who served are actually happier than those who don’t.

 Published in the journal Social Science & Medicine, the study out of Columbia University looked at women who served in the Vietnam War in either a combat or civilian capacity.
 Ultimately it concluded that the combat segment scored better in terms of mental and physical health than a representative sample of its peers.

 With 265,000 women having served in the military during the Vietnam era, up to 11,000 of whom were deployed in non-combat roles, this research had been long-awaited.

 “Our results suggest that a military career—which by military rules in force during the Vietnam era, precluded a woman from typical wife and mother roles—afforded women a meaningful experience that continued to positively impact their emotional well-being, even decades after the war,” Dr. Jeanne Mager Stellman, the study’s senior author, says of the effects of military enrollment in a university release.

 Expanding upon this finding, women who were deployed for either civilian or combat duty were less likely to have later married or had children than their female peers.